-Born in Madrid, Spain, Patricia Giannattasio is a New York-based composer and pianist whose musical language draws from multiple influences spanning the 13th through 21st centuries.
+Born in Madrid, Patricia Giannattasio is a New York-based composer and pianist whose musical language draws from multiple influences spanning the 13th through 21st centuries.
 Her current projects include a work for Pierrot ensemble to be premiered in the Spring of 2020 by The Da Capo Chamber Players in New York City.

 Recent activities include New York Variations for string quartet premiered by The Jack Quartet, Immigrants’ Songs for piano/voice premiered by Ms. Giannattasio, the premier of her ballet Mass, by Dance Theatre of Harlem, among others.
 She was awarded The Gabriel Fontrier Scholarship after a performance of her Trio para Violin, Cello, y Piano.